Arman Alizad

-Arman Alizad (born 12 January 1971) is an Iranian-Finnish master tailor, fashion columnist and TV personality.
+Arman Alizad (born 12 January 1971) is an Iranian-Finnish master tailor, fashion columnist, keynote speaker and TV personality.
 He is best known for the martial arts series Kill Arman, which has aired in over 100 countries around the world.
 Alizad has also hosted several other Finnish TV series, such as Dresscode, Unisex, Loman Tarpeessa and Arman Reilaa.

 Early life

 Alizad was born in Tehran, Iran, in 1971.
-When the Islamic revolution started in 1979, his family first escaped to the United States and eventually Finland, where his grandparents had been living.
+At the start of the 1979 Islamic revolution, his family first relocated to the United States and eventually Finland, where his grandparents had been living.
 He has lived there ever since.
-He was active as a child and enjoyed skateboarding and football.
+As a child he enjoyed skateboarding and football.

 Tailoring career

 Alizad graduated from a basic tailoring school in 1992, and became an apprentice to master tailor Jouni Korhonen.
 Alizad passed the master tailor's test in 1997.

 He co-owns the Finnish Pukustudio clothing company with Sonja Raassina, one of the last remaining master tailors in Finland.